1. Warren Hastings was the first ___________.

 Explanation: Hastings encouraged Jones, who founded the Asiatic Society in 1784.

-92. Hastings’ reforms emphasized:
+92. Hastings’ reforms emphasized___________.

 A) Imposing English law only